Data Protection Commissioner v. Facebook & Max Schrems (CJEU)

-EPIC has a long history in the policy debate over data transfers between the EU and the US, advocating for adequate safeguards for transatlantic data transfers.
+EPIC has taken a leading role in the policy debate over data transfers between the EU and the US, advocating for adequate safeguards for transatlantic data transfers.
 EPIC and a coalition of EU and U.S. consumer organizations have opposed the Privacy Shield arrangement for its failure to comply with the terms set out by the CJEU in its Safe Harbor decision.
 Speaking before the European Parliament, Marc Rotenberg outlined several flaws in the agreement, including a weak privacy framework, lack of enforcement, and a cumbersome redress mechanism.
 In testimony before Congress, EPIC also criticized the prior Safe Harbor Arrangement for its lack of effective means of enforcement, redress, and accountability for privacy violations.

 - EPIC, Max Schrems v Data Protection Commissioner (CJEU, "Safe Harbor" case)

 - EPIC, Data Protection Commissioner v.
 Facebook & Max Schrems (Irish High Court, Standard Contractual Clauses case)

 - EPIC Submissions to the Irish High Court, Data Protection Commissioner v.
 Facebook & Max Schrems (Feb.
 27, 2017)